team-dev-docs/spriteAIDevTesting/dev-docs/context-index.js.md

 2. We define two functions:
    - `generateSingleHouse`: Generates a single house asset.
-   - `generateMultipleHouses`: Generates multiple house assets using the `iterations` option.
+   - `generateMultipleHouses`: Generates multiple iterations of house assets.

 3. In each function, we:
    - Provide a description of the house we want to generate.
-   - Set options, including the image size and, for multiple generations, the number of iterations.
+   - Set options, including size and iterations (for multiple generations).
-   - Call the `generateHouseAsset` method with these parameters.
+   - Call the `generateHouseAsset` method with the description and options.
    - Log the results or any errors.

-4. Finally, we call both functions to demonstrate single and multiple asset generation.
+4. Finally, we call both functions to demonstrate their usage.

-Remember to handle the returned promises appropriately and ensure you have the necessary setup for the OpenAI API (including API key and proper initialization of the `openAiObject`).
+Remember to handle the asynchronous nature of the function calls appropriately in your actual implementation, possibly using async/await or promise chains depending on your specific use case.